A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Introduction

-We study the propagator of the fractonic effective field and investigate the phases of the model by looking at he poles of this propagator.
-We find at least four phases associated to the propagating modes.
-The general phase is that of two different massive fractonic modes which may be equal for a specific relation of the coupling parameters.
-There is also a massless phase and a mixed phase.
-In the mixed phase, massless and massive modes coexist.
-Finally, there is also a phase where the poles of the propagator are complex, indicating that no fractonic modes exist at all.
-All masses depend on the specific values of the couplings.
+From the effective action we are also able to obtain the dispersion relation for fractons.
+The study of this dispersion relation allows us to investigate the phases of the model by playing with the values of the parameters of the model.
+We find at least six phases associated with the propagating modes: a massive phase plagued with tachyonic states; a phase with a massive mode and a massless one; a phase with two distinct massive modes; a phase with no fractonic physical modes but with the possibility of bound states; a phase with only one massive mode; and a diluted phase where fractons modes are screened.
+In all cases, all masses depend on the specific values of the couplings.

+In some of these phases, a more rich structure is possibly revealed.
+For instance, in the diluted phase, the masses of fractons are complex and cannot be associated with physical particles.
+Nevertheless, gauge invariant operators can be constructed and bound states can be formed \cite{Gribov:1977wm,Sobreiro:2005ec,Dudal:2005na,Dudal:2008sp,Sorella:2010it,Dudal:2011gd,Pereira:2013aza,Capri:2015ixa}.
+In the bound state favored phase, the propagators are in the form $-p^{-4}$.
+This propagator is commonly associated with confining potentials \cite{Gribov:1977wm,Sobreiro:2005ec,Dudal:2005na}.

 Interestingly, although we introduce the Higgs potential \cite{Itzykson:1980rh} in the hope of describing an interplay between gap and gapless phases, we find that the masses do not entirely depend on the Higgs parameters.
 An interesting discussion about the Higgs mechanism in higher rank tensor field theories can be found in \cite{Bulmash:2018lid}.

 This work is organized as follows: In Sect.~\ref{FRAC} we define the BM model and construct the covariant gauge invariant fractonic scalar action.
 In Sect.~\ref{PERT} we obtain the effective model of fractons containing a perturbative piece and a non-local one.
-Also in this Section, we explore the field equations and discuss the poles of the fractonic propagator.
-Then, in Sect.~\ref{conc} we display our final comments.
+In Section \ref{FEQ}, we explore the field equations and discuss some simple solutions.
+The dispersion relation for fractons is then studied in Section \ref{DR}.
+Then, finally, in Sect.~\ref{conc} we display our final comments.